 Since then, Gettysburg teams have earned the College a reputation as a consistent winner, earning multiple CC championships every year.
 Gettysburg became the first school to win 100 CC titles, when the women’s golf squad captured the 2015 league crown.

 Gettysburg teams have performed well across the board, with 18 teams winning at least one title.
-The Bullets have won the most CC championships in men’s lacrosse (15), men’s swimming (14), women’s swimming (14), volleyball (11), and women’s lacrosse (10), and are tied for the most titles in women’s golf (7).
+The Bullets have won the most CC championships in men’s lacrosse (15), men’s swimming (14), women’s swimming (14), volleyball (11), women’s lacrosse (10), and women’s golf (8).

 “As one of the founding members of the Centennial Conference, Gettysburg College has shown that rigorous academics and athletic success can go hand-in-hand,” remarked Steve Ulrich, executive director of the Centennial Conference.
 “Bullets teams have represented the College and the conference in the best light on and off the field, and the Centennial could not be more proud."

 Seven current Gettysburg College staff members have coached the Bullets to a conference team title and shared some of their most vivid championship memories and reflections.

 “We went into the game undefeated and looking to gain a spot in the NCAA playoffs.
 At that time, there were no automatic bids and only 16 teams were selected.
 It was rainy and sloppy, and the field was not in great shape.
 We threw the ball several times in pretty bad conditions, and their defensive coordinator told us after the game ‘I give your team a whole lot of credit for putting the ball in the air—you could have just sat on it and taken the tie.’